OrdnanceSurvey/code-style-guide/Swift/README.md

   case Failure(error: U)
 }
 ```
-but be aware this will preclude your API from being accessed by Objective-C. Where that is necessary, use a closure that returns an optional success and failure values
+but be aware this will preclude your API from being accessed by Objective-C. Where that is necessary, use a closure that returns an optional success and failure values.

 ## Protocol-Oriented design